dukepat/Airline_Ticketing_Project/README.md

   In case of a delay, they should get a predefined percentage amount, and the rest should be sent to the airline.
 If the airline hasn’t updated the status within 24 hours of the flight departure time, and a customer claim is made, it should be treated as an airline cancellation case by the contract.
   Randomness and call based simulation of various features like normal flights, cancellation by the airline, cancellation by the customer, and delayed flights.
   The features and systems essential for the system to function are:
-    Private blockchain creation using Geth and related tools Create blockchain nodes in AWS either directly in EC2 machines with different ports, or in dockerized containers Choose Clique (Proof of Authority) Create at least 3 nodes with 2 airline accounts allowed to be block creators (sealers/miners) and at least 4 customer accounts Base contract in Solidity covering all the functionalities defined above Demonstrate contract behaviour via geth command line tool or via Remix connected to your private blockchain
+    Private blockchain creation using Geth and related tools Create blockchain nodes in AWS either directly in EC2 machines with different ports, or in dockerized containers Choose Clique (Proof of Authority) Create at least 3 nodes with 2 airline accounts allowed to be block creators (sealers/miners) and at least 4 customer accounts Base contract in Solidity covering all the functionalities defined above Demonstrate contract behaviour via geth command line tool or via Remix connected to my private blockchain